StormFusions/storm-afk-system/README.md

 - **reward:** Function defining the reward given to players who successfully respond to the AFK check.

 ## Usage
-The system automatically monitors player activity.
-Once a player's inactivity exceeds the configured threshold, they are prompted with an AFK check question.
-Responding correctly within the allotted time prevents the player from being kicked.
-The system supports customization to fit various server settings and preferences.
+The system is designed to automatically trigger an AFK prompt after a predetermined period of time.
+Players must respond correctly to this prompt within a specified timeframe to avoid being kicked from the server.

 ## Images